heliusblackstar/freekb/9d798584-cb62-45ba-9b80-bde71b946329/index.md

 ## Private branch feature
 If your article will contain sensitive information you don't want to put into the main instance of FreeKB, use the [private branch feature](../7ad7eca0-9a4a-4ecd-95a6-b6eff8d0116c/index.md).

+## Privacy for your name or email address
+Before you `git commit`, [ensure your configuration name and email address are what you want to show in your commits](./05771c30-f03e-4dbb-8aee-ea0c57545626/index.md).

 ***